Search our comprehensive guide to find out how to dispose of specific items.

 Biscuit packet trays can be placed in the yellow recycling bin.

-Check with your local vets to see if they accept donations.
-Blankets, bedding and towels in useable condition can be donated to a local charity or reuse centre.
+Blankets, bedding and towels in useable condition can be donated to a local charity or reuse centre, check with your local vets or animal welfare centres to see if they accept blankets.
 Unusable bedding can be placed in the red landfill bin.
 Bagging these bulky items reduces the risk of a jammed bin and partial empty.

 While blister packets used for pills, tablets and lozenges are hard plastic, they are often glued with foil which means they can't be recycled via your yellow recycling bin.
 If you can remove all the foil, the plastic can be recycled.
 Otherwise dispose of in your red landfill bin.
 Blister packets are accepted through the Banish Recycling and Disposal Program [https://banish.com.au/pages/recycling-program].

-Glass bottles can be recycle in the purple glass bin.
+Glass bottles and jars can be recycled in the purple glass bin.
 Some glass containers can be recycled through the container deposit scheme if the 10c emblem is shown on the container.

 Bread, cakes, pasta and rice can go into your red landfill bin.

 Bubble wrap can be placed in the orange bags for soft plastics then recycled through the yellow bin system.
-You can register for the soft plastic program at the Beaufort Offices 1300 797 363.
+Soft Plastic Program - Pyrenees Shire Council [https://www.pyrenees.vic.gov.au/Residents/Waste-and-Recycling/Soft-Plastic] You can register for the soft plastic program at the Beaufort Offices 1300 797 363.
 Its free to be part of the program.

 Building materials are not accepted in household bins or the transfer station.
 Many materials can often be reused or recycled Transfer Station Fees | City of Ballarat [https://www.ballarat.vic.gov.au/property/waste-and-recycling/transfer-station/transfer-station-fees] For more information on certain materials or to look for other drop off points visit http://businessrecycling.com.au/ [http://businessrecycling.com.au/] Advertise locally for potential re use of the material.